How much does it hurt, really?

 Can I bring my own earrings to wear after you pierce my ears?

-No, you will need to be pierced with the sterile earrings provided and then keep these in your ears for at least 2 months, before changing to another pair.
+No, you will need to be pierced with the sterile earrings provided and then keep these in your ears for at least 2 months, before changing to another pair, made of a safe metal.

 How old do you have to be to have your ears pierced?

 There is no legal minimum age for ear piercing in the UK, although many ear piercers will impose their own minimum age, or may choose to work with only older children, or teenagers.

 Do you pierce the cartilage of the ear, or do you do nose piercing?

 No, I only pierce the ear lobe, as the ear piercing system that I use is entirely suited to and designed for this.
 Cartilage is a different type of tissue, better suited to a needle piercing, which will also allow more flexibility about where you can have the piercing on the cartilaginous part of the ear.